farcasterxyz/protocol/README.md

 #### Set Construction

 Actions are managed with an [LWW-Element-Set CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#LWW-Element-Set_(Last-Write-Wins-Element-Set)) which guarantees strong eventual consistency.
 Conceptually, there is a single **set** that stores all messages and conflicts are resolved by timestamp and lexicographical hash order.
 An addition is performed by constructing an `Action` message `a` where `active` is true, while a remove is performed by setting `active` to false.
-In both cases, the logic for merging the message into the set is as follows:
+In both cases, the logic for merging the message into the set is:

-1. If there is an `m` in the set with the same values for `type`, `targetUri` and `account`:
+1. If there is an action `x` in the set with the same values for `type`, `targetUri` and `account` as the incoming action `y`:
-   - If `m > d`, discard `a`
+   - If `x > y`, discard `y`
-   - If `m < d`, delete `m` and add `a` into the rem-set
+   - If `x < y`, delete `x` and add `y` into the set
-2. Otherwise, add `a` into the set.
+2. Otherwise, add `y` into the set.

 ## 4.3 Verifications